Make Spaces, Folders, Lists, and tasks private so only certain people can access them.

 - Click Make Private.

-- Use the search bar at the top to add new or existing users to the task.
+- You can use the search bar at the top to add new or existing users to the task.
+You can also set user permissions using the dropdown menu to the right of each person's name.

 If someone else created the task you are making private, a popup will appear informing you that you are about to remove their access to it.
 Click Keep creator if you want them to maintain access after the task is made private.